 (* Please contact Derbyshire Dales District Council to see if your organisation is entitled to the reduced rates)

-Invoices are raised quarterly in arrears and should be paid by Direct Debit.
+Invoices are raised monthly in advance and should be paid by Direct Debit.

 We will only collect commercial waste presented in a commercial waste bin or sacks purchased from this council.
 Bin lids must be closed and no excess waste will be collected unless it is contained within green commercial waste sacks purchased from this council.